SNce/Blastroids/README.md

 The approach will be to get most components of the engine working first and optmize later.

 Remember...
 "Premature optimization is the root of all evil".

+NOTE: You will see a bunch of dirty hacks since I am racing to finish this game for a submission.
+I will surely come back and fix them!